Is Your Carpet an Effective Air Filter?

 The many functions of professional carpet cleaning contribute significantly to the hygiene of a facility.
 In addition to increasing the lifespan of carpet, cleaning in common areas, offices, and high traffic pathways is necessary for everyone’s health.
 As your staff returns to work, remember to clean high touch areas, water lines, and air filters – including the carpets.

 Contact RBG Janitorial for your carpet cleaning, disinfection, and regular maintenance services.
+For more information about indoor air quality, please visit Consumer Notice Org.

 Tags: #cleaning #cleaningservice #cleaningtips #cleaningservices #CleaningCompany #cleaningup #cleaningmode #cleaninglady #cleaningbusiness #cleaningbusinessowner #cleaningset #cleaningsupplies #cleaningtools #cleanings #cleaningmachines #cleaningmatters #cleaningexpert #carpetcleaning #carpetcleaningcompany #carpetcleaningrockfordf #carpetcleaningIL #CarpetCleaningService #janitorialservices #janitorial #commercialcleaning #CommercialCleaningService #commercialcleaningcompany #commercialcleaningservices